EAllaucaD/ruby-app/Readme.md

 # About the project

+## **🚨Attention! 🚨**

+This is an important message related to the project.
+Please read it carefully before proceeding.

+- **Main Branch:** [In this branch, you will find the app with Dockerfile and uploaded to DockerHub].
+- **Deploy Branch:** [In this branch, you can view the deployed application on Render].

+---

-# Hello world with Ruby
+# Hello World with Ruby

-A basic Rubi project that prints a "Hello World."
+A basic Ruby project that prints a "Hello World."

 ### Built With